-“A little drained”, that was how ACM-CCAS’ Technical and Compliance Manager, Karen Holbrook, felt recently after eleven days of being audited by the United Kingdom Accreditation Service (UKAS).
+“A little drained”, that was how ACM Certification’ Technical and Compliance Manager, Karen Holbrook, felt recently after eleven days of being audited by the United Kingdom Accreditation Service (UKAS).

-Just like our clients, ACM-CCAS Limited is audited every year by UKAS to ensure that we are fit to continue as a UKAS-accredited Certification Body.
+Just like our clients, ACM Certification Limited is audited every year by UKAS to ensure that we are fit to continue as a UKAS-accredited Certification Body.

 The audit involved an examination of our competence and our processes, including: